Kinto/kinto/docs/tutorials/permissions.rst

 Basic permission setup
 ======================

-A ``servicedenuages-blog`` bucket will contain two collections: ``articles`` and ``comments``.
+The ``servicedenuages-blog`` bucket will contain two collections: ``articles`` and ``comments``.

-Let's start with the bucket with read access to everyone.
+Let's start by giving all authenticated users read access to the bucket.

 .. code-block:: http